BerserkerLan/Morse-Code-Translator/README.md

-# Morse-Code-Translator
+# Morse Code Translator; Translate text into Morse Code

+### About Morse Code Translator
-A basic Android Application to translate text into morse code
+A Basic Android appllication to translate text into morse code.

+###Downloading the application

+This application is available for download on the [Google Play Store](https://play.google.com/store/apps/details?id=com.multi.convert.morsecodetranslator).